In this article

 - Change in beneficial ownership structure.

-- Identification of new risk indicators (adverse media, PEP status).
+- New risk indicators - adverse media, PEP status.

-Beyond discrete screening events, businesses should maintain ongoing monitoring processes that can flag changes to the sanctions landscape as they affect the existing customer base.
-This includes monitoring for new sanctions packages, changes to existing designations, and updates to guidance from enforcement bodies.
+Beyond discrete screening events, businesses should maintain processes that flag changes to the sanctions landscape as they affect the existing customer base - new sanctions packages, updated designations, and enforcement guidance from OFSI, OFAC, or EU national authorities.

 What Happens If You Don’t Check?